 Pro Tip: Use your Reminders on your iPhone or similar app on your iPhone or Android smartphone to keep this list handy.

-Ah, cleaning.
+- Cleaning List — Ah, cleaning.
 It can be overwhelming when you have a million things to do just to find time to clean the floors, let alone do those not-as-often cleaning jobs like dusting the blinds.
-For this, it’s helpful to create a list of the cleaning tasks you have to do each day -- and make a separate list for the chores to do once a month, plus another list for those big tasks that need to be done quarterly or once a year (like cleaning out the garage...in June).
+For this, it's helpful to create a list of the cleaning tasks you have to do each day — and make a separate list for the chores to do once a month, plus another list for those big tasks that need to be done quarterly or once a year (like cleaning out the garage in June).

 Pro Tip: Again, use your Reminders list or similar app to keep this handy at all times.
-You can even tell Siri to “add pain in left leg to Health Symptoms List” and she will add it for you!
+You can even tell Alexa, Google or Siri to "add pain in left leg to my health symptoms List" and they will add it for you!

 Pro Tip: On your calendar app on your smartphone, create a new calendar specifically for doctor's appointments.
 That way, you can only show that calendar and see all the appointments quickly at a glance.

-You probably know the amounts of medications and the times that they need to be administered, but it’s helpful to keep a list of all the medications you or your loved one are currently taking -- including the strength of the medication, the dosage and how often it should be taken.
-This comes in handy in case you, the caregiver, aren’t around and someone else needs to know the routine.
+- Medication Dosage List — You probably know the amounts of medications and the times that they need to be administered, but it's helpful to keep a list of all the medications you or your loved one are currently taking — including the strength of the medication, the dosage and how often it should be taken.
+This comes in handy in case you, the caregiver, aren't around and someone else needs to know the routine.